Alzheimer’s disease warning signs

 - Not being able to remember someone’s name

-- Losing items, such as keys and phone
+- Regularly losing items, such as your keys, or your mobile phone

 - Being unable to remember directions